Installation of the Event Server (ES)¶

 Next up install WebSockets

-sudo apt-get install libyaml-perl sudo apt-get install make sudo perl -MCPAN -e "install Net::WebSocket::Server"
+sudo apt install libyaml-perl sudo apt install make sudo apt install libprotocol-websocket-perl sudo perl -MCPAN -e "install Net::WebSocket::Server"

 Then, you need JSON.pm installed.
 It’s there on some systems and not on others In ubuntu, do this to install JSON: